Erin’s Recipe Rundown

 Oat flour muffins in a white baking dish

-This oat flour muffin recipe is my go-to because it’s SO easy to customize.
+This oat flour muffin recipe has been my go-to for years because it’s SO easy to customize.
 It’s also naturally gluten-free and can easily be made dairy-free.
 Plus, I’ve learned a few tricks to ensure these muffins are ALWAYS moist, fluffy, and light!

 Some gluten-free muffins can be dry, crumbly, or dense.
 But these are truly perfect every time!